 Since its first broadcast in 2012 this ambitious project has gathered over 10 million hits and international acclaim from press including The Guardian, The Telegraph and The New Yorker.

-It hosts the largest contemporary art gallery in Plymouth, The Levinsky Gallery; a diverse range of classic films and contemporary cinematic masterpieces screened in the Jill Craigie Cinema; a cutting-edge theatre and dance programme in The House; musical performances and concerts, and a year-long series of fascinating talks that open up the world of history.
+It comprises The Levinsky Gallery, a space for engaging, contemporary artworks; the Jill Craigie Cinema which screens a diverse range of classic films and contemporary cinematic masterpieces; a cutting-edge theatre and dance programme in The House; musical performances and concerts, and a year-long series of fascinating talks that open up a world of art, literature and history.

 The University’s Marine Institute is the first and largest such institute in the UK.

 We provide the external portal to our extensive pool of world-leading experts and state-of-the-art facilities, enabling us to understand the relationship between the way we live, the seas that surround us and the development of sustainable policy solutions.